 Dermatology is an area of medicine that focuses on the health as well as diseases of the skin.
 The skin is the largest organ of the body and has many vital and important functions and the skin is our first line of defense.
 As board certified dermatologists, we are experts in all aspects of skin care and we specialize in the diagnosis, treatment and prevention of skin cancer and hundreds of skin diseases.
 Through extensive continuing education we actively stay current in the latest treatments of diseases of the skin, hair and nails.
 We feel it is a privilege to care for our patients and we feel honored in the trust our patients have placed in us.

-What is important for good skin care?
-What is the minimum you can do to look younger and healthier?
-The cosmetic industry spends billions of dollar every year on both advertising skin care products and producing skin care products trying to convince you and me that each and everyone of their products is necessary to look younger.
+What is important for good skin care and treatment?
+The skin care industry spends billions of dollar every year on both advertising skin care products and producing skin care products trying to convince you that each and everyone of their products is necessary to look younger.
 Are they necessary and what is the truth?
 Schedule a skin care consultation with Norris Dermatology today to find out what you really need for proper skin care.

 Medical Dermatological Conditions We Treat

 - Skin cancer screening and mole mapping

 - Surgical treatment of skin cancer (melanoma, basal cell skin cancer and squamous cell skin cancer)

 - Surgical treatment of benign growths such as cysts

 - Contact dermatitis and skin allergy patch testing

 - Occupational dermatology and work related skin diseases

 - Atopic dermatitis